-Term life insurance is an option for providing financial security to your family and dependents upon your death.
+Term life insurance is a low cost solution to provide financial security for your family and dependents upon your death; whether in Japan or abroad.
 A sufficiently sized death benefit payout will be required to ensure that your beneficiaries are not burdened by any ongoing financial obligations such as a mortgage or other debt, while also making certain they will not be forced to experience undue financial burden or reduction in their quality of life.

 In addition, life insurance can be used as a valuable estate planning and tax planning tool.
 For instance, later in life your family may not require your ongoing financial support, but if you have accumulated significant assets, upon your death your family could be served a substantial inheritance tax bill.
 Insurance benefits can be used to settle these debts with the government so your family is not forced to sell assets at a potentially unfortunate time in the market, nor will they be forced to sell these assets in a speedy manner to pay the tax man in time, which could place excessive burden on their daily lives (especially if most of the value is tied up in the family home and it needs to be sold to meet the tax bill).
 In selecting which type of insurance is best, people often find themselves in the middle of the road between choosing term life insurance or whole of life, also known as permanent insurance.